 Where an executive's employment is terminated, there are a number of claims that he or she might bring against his or her former employer.
-A claim for wrongful dismissal can be made where the employer terminates a contract in breach of its terms.
-Usually this happens where an employer does not give adequate notice of termination.
-If an employer amends an employee's contract without his or her consent or otherwise fundamentally breaches the contract, the employee might be able to resign and claim that he or she has been constructively dismissed.
+A claim for wrongful dismissal can be made where an employer terminates a contract in breach of its terms.
+Usually this happens where an